 Section 18(1) of the RECPS Law imposes responsibility on the Commissioner to promote effective competition as regards the provision of electronic communications and postal services.
-The national legal framework relating to protection of competitive markets is set out in the Protection of Competition Law, Law Number 13(I)/2008, as amended (the 'Competition Law') and the Control of Concentrations between Undertakings Law Number 83(I)/2014 (the 'Merger Law') and enforced by the Commission for the Protection of Competition.
+The national legal framework relating to protection of competitive markets is set out in the Protection of Competition Law, Law Number 13(I)/2008, and the Control of Concentrations between Undertakings Law 1999-2000 (the 'Merger Law') and enforced by the Commission for the Protection of Competition.